Best Approximate Quantum Compiling Problems: Gradient descent

 \paragraph{Limited connectivity results. }

 With the same settings, we investigate the effect of different connectivity patters on $\sequ$, for $n=5$ qubits.
 For $n=5$, the theoretical lower bound is 252 CNOTs.
-Figure \ref{fig.sparseconn} shows that $\sequ$ on all three connectivity patterns reach zero approximation error around its theoretical lower bound.
+Figure \ref{fig.sparseconn} shows that $\sequ$ on all three connectivity patterns \cmt{approach} zero approximation error around its theoretical lower bound \cmt{(in the worst case, the max lines arrive at about $0.7$ error, which corresponds to a fidelity of $96\%$)}.
 Furthermore, the dependence of the approximation error on the length is a convex curve that is basically identical for all three patterns.

-From an engineering perspective, it is quite surprising that the structures with limited hardware connectivity perform as well as $sequ$, corresponding to full connectivity.
-However, from the ``separating parameters'' perspective that was used to derive the lower bound, this is less surprising: $\sequ$ seem to ``fill out'' the quantum circuit to separate the parameters equally well on a line than on a fully connected graph.
+From an engineering perspective, it is quite surprising that the structures with limited hardware connectivity perform as well as \cmt{$\sequ$}, corresponding to full connectivity.
+However, from the ``separating parameters'' perspective that was used to derive the lower bound, this is less surprising: $\sequ$ seem to ``fill out'' the quantum circuit \cmt{and} separate the parameters equally \cmt{as} well on a line \cmt{as} on a fully connected graph.

 This is in sharp contrast with the QSD which uses 20 and 444 CNOT units for $n=3$ and $n=5$, respectively, and increases in length by a multiplicative factor of 9 for the line topology.